Black Bugs Under Margins?

 Prevention is very easy.
 First, don’t prep teeth in the presence of unhealthy tissue!
 If the preps must be done in the presence of inflammation because of poor margins on existing restorations, then wait for the final impression until after the tissue is healthy.

-Prior to luting the provisionals to the teeth, ensuring the excellence of the marginal integrity of the provisionals is critical to stopping, or at least minimizing marginal leakage.
+Prior to luting the provisionals to the teeth, ensuring the excellence of the marginal integrity of the provisionals is critical to stopping, or at least minimizing, marginal leakage.

 The second step prior to luting is to use either a chlorhexidine gluconate scrub such as Concepsis from Ultradent or a gluteraldehyde application such as Gluma from Heraeus.
 Both solutions are antibacterial and if applied according to the manufacturer’s directions will disinfect the surfaces of the preps and prevent the black line from forming.

-July 31st, 2013
+Date: July 30, 2013